catid/lllm/README.md

 * Produce 4 tokens at once using 4x MLP heads
 * VAR-style or diffusion style final block that predicts multiple tokens at once
 * Byte model
-* Share the majority of FFN weights between consecutive layers but only replace a few of them each time
 * Spend a layer to drop tokens at KV cache point (mask for second half) per token
 * Mixture of Depth (MoD)
 * RWKV-6 for first half, Mix GLA and 20% Full attention for second half of YOCO